 #13: Weave with Textured Curls

 If you’re looking for a hairstyle with a whole lot of oomph, you may just have found it!
 Opting for some textured curls as a part of your weave means that you lack nothing in body.
-A style such as the picture shows takes minimal effort and looks polished.
+A medium inverted bob like in this picture takes minimal effort and looks polished.

 #14: Bouncy Spirals